 The payment of compensation can cover:

-- Physical pain and suffering.
-This section can also include if your recovery from your first illness is delayed due to negligence.
-An example would be if you went into the hospital for a routine operation and expected to be back at work within a fortnight.
+This section can also include if your recovery from your first illness finds delay due to negligence.
+An example would be if you went into the hospital for a routine operation and expect to be back at work within a fortnight.
 Unfortunately, due to negligent post-operative care, you developed an infection which made you very ill and set your recovery time back three weeks.

 NHS Complaint vs NHS Compensation